simpleTechs/dpd-passport/Readme.md

 ### Credits

-We'd like to thank Passport for building this amzing auth-framework!
+We'd like to thank Passport for building this amazing auth-framework!

 Auth-Passport is the work of [simpleTechs.net](https://www.simpletechs.net)